-The year round hot weather also means that they are going on for longer.
+Year round hot weather also means that they are going on for longer.
 Research has shown that in Amazonia, Southern Europe, Western US and Canada, climate change caused specifically by humans has extended the length of fire seasons by almost 20 percent.

 These things should be alarming enough.
-But characteristic to 2020 – the year of murder hornets and Corona virus — things can and have gotten worse.
+But characteristic to 2020 – the year of murder hornets and Corona Virus — things can and have gotten worse.

 So now we have a forest fire which can survive sub-zero temperatures.